valarnet/valarnet-blog/posts/20230214-ospf-discontiguos-backbone-area.md

 - **Option 1:** Add a link between R1 and R2 in Area 0 to make the backbone contiguous.
 This should be pretty straightforward.
 But in some cases there may be physical restrictions that prohibit us from doing so.
 - **Option 2:** Build a virtual link over Area 1 to make the backbone contiguous.
 If R1 was a stub or non-transit area, we would not be able to implement this option.
 - **Option 3**: Build a GRE tunnel between R1 and R2 with tunnel interfaces placed in Area 0.
-There's not only configuration overhead and risk of intermittency with tunnels, but data plane overhead when it comes to tunnels.
+There's not only configuration overhead and risk of intermittency, but also data plane overhead when it comes to tunnels.
 - **Option 4**: Use multi-area adjacency on the link between R1 and R2. **OSPF Multi-area adjacency** is a feature that allows OSPF to run separate adjacencies in multiple areas over the same physical link.
 A key requirement to use the multi-area adjacency feature is the link has to be an **OSPF point-to-point** network type.

 We'll try Option 4 and configure multi-area adjacency.

-Let's see verify details of the adjacency between R1 and R2 before we make the change.
+Let's see details of the adjacency between R1 and R2 before we make the change.
 ```md
 R1#show ip ospf nei 192.168.12.2
  Neighbor 192.168.12.2, interface address 192.168.12.2